Lamden/docs/docs/tutorials/lottery/Interact_with_wallet.md

 }, [])
 ```

-When we get the response of the connectiong request, we should give feedback to users whether the connection is successful.
+When we get the response of the connecting request, we should give feedback to users whether the connection is successful.
 **If success,  we should update the wallet context.**

 ```js